GLOBAL MARKETS-French presidential debate lifts euro to six-week highs

 Macron's presidential bid gathered pace on Tuesday after a junior minister said she would back his campaign, becoming the first member of the government to do so.

-The prospect of anti-euro, far-right candidate Le Pen delivering a surprise election win has rattled French bond markets this year.
+The prospect of anti-euro, far-right candidate delivering a surprise election win has rattled French bond markets this year.

-But on Tuesday the premium investors demand for holding French 10-year government bonds over German ones narrowed to as much as 63 basis points from Monday's 68 bps, a near-two-week high.
+But on Tuesday, the premium investors demand for holding French 10-year government bonds over German ones narrowed to around 63 basis points from Monday's 68 bps, a near-two-week high.

-The euro topped $1.08 to reach its highest level in about six weeks.
+The euro rallied to $1.0804, its highest in about six weeks and was 0.3 percent firmer against sterling.

 "The euro has been helped by Macron's performance, definitely," said Stephen Gallo, head of European FX strategy at Bank of Montreal in London.

-Prices for front-month Brent crude futures, the international benchmark for oil, gained 0.6 percent to $51.91 per barrel.
-But the rise was pegged back by concerns about persistently high crude inventories.
+Prices for front-month Brent crude futures, the international benchmark for oil, gained 1 percent to $52.13 per barrel.

+OPEC members increasingly favour extending the output curb beyond June to balance the market, sources within the group said, although they added this would require non-OPEC members such as Russia to also step up their efforts.

+Elsewhere, Deutsche Bank was in focus as the subscription period for a capital raising began on Tuesday.
+Shares in Germany's biggest bank rose 2.3 percent, having tumbled over 10 percent in pre-market trade.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Abhinav Ramnarayan in London and Hideyuki Sano in Tokyo, editing by Ed Osmond)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Abhinav Ramnarayan in London and Hideyuki Sano in Tokyo)

+* Kearny financial corp.
+Announces authorization for second stock repurchase plan and declares quarterly cash dividend

 * Medicure reports financial results for quarter ended march 31, 2017